insure logo

 Record damage to all property

-Have a record of the destruction to your property ready by taking pictures showing obvious signs of damage.
+Photograph the damage to your home and personal property.
 Keep all damaged belongings in case an insurance adjuster needs to visit to inspect your property and verify claims.

 File your claim as soon as possible.
 To expedite the approval of your claims, begin the process quickly after you discover destruction to your property by contacting your insurance provider.
 There is a time limit for filing claims so confirm the deadline to file claims with your insurance company before it is too late.